versionone/VersionOne.Data.Generator/README.md

 While the tool does the majority of its work using the VersionOne .NET API Client, it can only be used with an on-premise instance of VersionOne as it makes some changes directly in the VersionOne database.
 Therefore, direct SQL Server database access is required which is not available when using a hosted instance of VersionOne.

-The application is controlled by the app.config file which contains configurations for the V1 instance, the SQL Server database, logging, and a few other configurations that toggle how the sample data is constructed.
+The tool is controlled by the app.config file which contains configurations for the V1 instance, the SQL Server database, logging, and a few other configurations that toggle how the sample data is constructed.